yosephha/Crank-Starter/README.md

 ## Implementation

 ### User Authentication
-Uses BCrypt to to hash and salt users passwords and stores the digest Enables users to maintain their session unless they explicitly logout Requires users to be logged in to start a project and make contributions. achieves this using protected routes
+Uses BCrypt to to hash and salt users passwords and stores the digest.
+It enables users to maintain their session unless they explicitly logout.

+One of the features of Crankstarter is to require users to be logged in order to start a project and make contributions.
+This feature is achieved using protected routes

 ```javascript
   const Protected = ({ component: Component, path, loggedIn }) => (